This article is for admins of professional plans.

 How plan members can request an admin-assisted recovery

 Note: Admin-assisted recovery is turned on for the plan by default.
-Members will be informed in the web app and must acknowledge this message to enable the feature on their account.
+The web app notifies members, and they must acknowledge this message to turn on the feature in their account.
 If a plan member turned off admin-assisted recovery before they forgot their Master Password, they won't be able to use this option to regain access to their account.

 How plan members can turn on admin-assisted recovery - Select the Dashlane D icon in your browser's toolbar and enter your admin Master Password if prompted.
-In the extension pop-up, select More and then Open the Admin Console.
+In the Dashlane Smart Extension pop-up, select More and then Open the Admin Console.

 - Select Activity Log and then Account Recovery Requests.